 The Element ID, Length and Element ID Extension fields are defined in 9.4.2.1 (General).

-The Dialog Token field is the Sounding Dialog Token field in the Ranging NDP Announcement frame of the corresponding to the measurement sounding phase in which the reported ISTA’s timestamps were measured; see 11.21.6.4.3 (TB Ranging measurement exchange) and 11.21.6.4.8 (Measurement exchange in Passive TB Ranging mode).
+The value of the Sounding Dialog Token Number field is the value of the Sounding Dialog Token Number subfield in the Ranging NDP Announcement frame of the corresponding measurement sounding phase in which the reported ISTA’s timestamps were measured; see 11.21.6.4.3 (TB Ranging measurement exchange) and 11.21.6.4.8 (Measurement exchange in Passive TB Ranging mode). (#5252, #5020)

 The CFO field indicates the reporting ISTA's carrier frequency offset with respect to the RSTA, as a signed integer in two's-complements format in units of 0.01 ppm. (#3830)